emberjs/rfcs/text/0000-new-test-waiters.md

 1. What patterns of asynchronous code can lead to issues in testing
 1. How to utilize test waiters to address those asynchronous patterns
 1. How to leverage the built-in test waiters utilities

+## New Testing Section in Ember CLI Guides - "Handling Async (for Addon Authors)"

+The important requirement that addon authors need to know about is that when using `ember-test-waiters`, that package should be added as a `dependency`.

 Specifically for addon authors, we want to encourage the use of test waiters to prevent async leaks in tests due to unmanaged async.
 A special section directed at addon authors should be added to help them understand the value to their consumers by adding test waiters, or providing test helpers via `addon-test-support` integrated with test waiters.